seedcase-project/check-datapackage/README.md

-# check-datapackage: Ensure the correctness and compliance of your Data Package
+# check-datapackage: Ensure compliance of your Data Package to the standard

 <!-- TODO: Include DOI after uploading -->